Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/normalizer.md

 ### Format handlers

-Majora Serializer implements himself some formats (json and yaml), and is open for extensions, throught FormatHandler strategy system.
+Majora Serializer implements himself some formats (json and yaml), and is open for extensions, through FormatHandler strategy system.

-To create your own one (csv maybe ?), implement `Majora\Framework\Serializer\Handler\FormatHandlerInterface` into your custom class, and reference it as a service with tag :
+To create one of your own (csv maybe ?), implement `Majora\Framework\Serializer\Handler\FormatHandlerInterface` into your custom class, and reference it as a service with tag :
 ```xml
 <tag name="majora.serialization_handler" format="csv" />
 ```